Fast Cross-Validation via Sequential Testing: Cross-Validation on Subsets

 We see that the minimum converges rather quickly, first to the plateau of $\log(\sigma)\in [-1.5, -0.3]$ approximately, and then towards the lower one at $[-2.5, -1.7]$, which is also the optimal one at training set size $n = 500$.
 We see that uniform convergence is not the main driving force.
 In fact, the errors for small kernel widths are still very far apart even when the minimum is already converged.

 In the following, it is helpful to continue the discussion using the concepts of estimation error and approximation error.
 We assume that the learner is trained by picking the model which minimizes the empirical risk over some hypothesis set $\hypocl$.
-In this setting, one can write the difference between the expected risk of the predictor $R(g_n)$ and the Bayes risk $R^*$ as follows (see Section~12.1 in~\citealt{devroy96} or Section~2.4.3 in~\citealt{mohri12}):
+Let us denote this predictor as $g_n^*$.
+In this setting, one can write the difference between the expected risk of the predictor $R(g_n^*)$ and the Bayes risk $R^*$ as follows (see Section~12.1 in~\citealt{devroy96} or Section~2.4.3 in~\citealt{mohri12}):

 The estimation error measures how far the chosen model is from the one which would be asymptotically optimal, while the approximation error measures the difference in risk between the best possible model in the hypothesis class and the true function.